-The understated Bill Withers is a Soul music legend, respected for his elegant songwriting and an exceptional voice that compliments his words.
+The understated Bill Withers is a Soul music legend, respected for his elegant songwriting and a voice that is somehow both impassioned and serene.
 We tried to get a sense for why his songs have had such impact, and were treated to a thought-provoking discussion on transference, the X-factor, and making the complicated simple.

-Carl Wiser (SF): Your songs have endured, and we're hoping you can tell us about some of them.
+Carl Wiser (Songfacts): Your songs have endured, and we're hoping you can tell us about some of them.
 "Ain't No Sunshine," can you tell us what inspired you to write that?

 Bill Withers: It's pretty obvious what it's about.
 I was watching a movie called Days Of Wine And Roses (1962) with Lee Remick and Jack Lemmon.
 They were both alcoholics who were alternately weak and strong.
 It's like going back for seconds on rat poison.
 Sometimes you miss things that weren't particularly good for you.
 It's just something that crossed my mind from watching that movie, and probably something else that happened in my life that I'm not aware of.